 1. Starting at the beginning

-When I say the beginning, I mean at the very beginning.
+When I say the beginning, I mean at the beginning of the story, not at the birth of your main character.
 Do we really need to know all the background before we even know what the story is about?
 I don't think so.
 Start with the action - feed in the back story.

 2. Writing about Mr and Mrs Dullage